 Push Notifications are those messages that appear on your desktop or mobile device as if out of nowhere.
-You can get a push notification providers to send messages directly to your visitors who’ve “opted-in” from their web browsers.
+You can get a push notification provider to send messages directly to your visitors who’ve “opted-in” from their web browsers.
 Do we want it?
 Does a push notification work?
 And how does it work?

 I was looking at this infographic by Search Engine Journal the other day; the number of active social media users in the world is still continuing to grow like this;